 “Psychopaths need to be number one—better than everybody else,” Helfgott says.

-A&E Real Crime looks at some of the killers who’ve openly acknowledged being inspired by others.
+A&E True Crime looks at some of the killers who’ve openly acknowledged being inspired by others.

 Between the late 1960s and early 1970s, an unknown killer terrorized Northern California.
 Known to law enforcement as “Zodiac,” the killer sent taunting letters to newspapers and police, in which he included messages written in mysterious cryptographic code.
 The murderer was never apprehended.